 There are a variety of reasons why people decide to remove hair from their body.
-I cannot control what anyone decides to do with their body, however I can say that don't shave or wax or whatever because you think that other people want you to.
+I cannot control what anyone decides to do with their body, however I can tell you this - don't shave or wax or whatever because you think that other people want you to.
 Don't shave because of the personal opinions of others.
 Do it because you want to.
 Because you personally enjoy the feeling of it.

 A medically permenant method of hair removal using electricity.